 Luckily, your ACV habit can be pleasant, even joyful, if you look to the wisdom of our colonial forebearers.
 Hundreds of years ago, they too were drinking raw ACV as a refreshing health tonic, only they were doing it in the form of switchel.

 What Is Switchel?

 Switchel is a tart beverage characterized by four main ingredients: vinegar, ginger, water, and a sweetener of some sort; usually maple syrup, sorghum, molasses, or honey.
-It dates back to at least the 1600s and for generations served to rejuvenate hardworking farm laborers and other parched Americans who needed a means to hydrate and replace lost electrolytes - sort of like an all-natural, old fashioned sports drink.
+It dates back to at least the 1600s and for generations served to rejuvenate hardworking farm laborers and other parched Americans who needed the means to hydrate and replace lost electrolytes—sort of like an all-natural, old fashioned sports drink.